 Once the webhook is manually registered in JIRA the connection will work; but because user credentials do not belong to the JIRA administrator, you will not be able to see the webhook status in real-time.
 Instead, you will see the webhook status based on the last successful action.

 Before you enable the project, you must create the "Elements Reference" custom URL field in JIRA for the selected JIRA project & make sure this field is added to all story screens in that project.

-However, if you are connecting Elements to multiple JIRA projects then with each subsequent connection you just need to make sure that the original field is available on story screens in all target projects.
+However, if you are connecting Elements to multiple JIRA projects, then with each subsequent connection you will need to make sure that the original field is available on story screens in all target projects.

 Creating multiple "Elements Reference" custom URL fields for different projects may result in errors.